← Back to the Shop 6 decks · all blessed

 05.

-For the niece who reads myth like other people read gossip
+For the niece who reads mythology for sport

 Tarot of the Divine